Save the Tigers

 Save the Tigers is an Indian Telugu-language comedy drama thriller television series created by Pradeep Advaitham and Mahi V Raghav and directed by Teja Kakumanu and Arun Kothapally.
 The series produced by Mahi V Raghav and Chinna Vasudeva Reddy under Three Autumn Leaves.
-It stars Priyadarshi Pulikonda, Abhinav Gomatam, Krishna Chaitanya,Deviyani Sharma, Pavani Gangireddy and Jordar in the lead roles.
+It stars Priyadarshi Pulikonda, Abhinav Gomatam, Krishna Chaitanya,Deviyani Sharma, Pavani Gangireddy and Jordar Sujatha in the lead roles.
 It premiered on Disney+ Hotstar on 27 April 2023.

 Plot

 Ghanta Ravi (Priyadarshi Pulikonda) is a dairy farm proprietor, Vikram (Krishna Chaitanya) is a creative ad writer, while Rahul (Abhinav Gomatam) nurtures aspirations of becoming a writer.
 Through a series of serendipitous encounters, these individuals forge a bond, giving rise to an unforeseen and unique friendship.
 They share a common frustration with their wives' behaviors.
 The trio faces legal trouble when caught in a drunk driving case.
 Simultaneously, the police discover a prominent actress has been kidnapped.
 The series explores whether the trio has any connection to her disappearance.
 The reasons behind their alcohol consumption are revealed, examining if it is linked to their marital issues.
 The trio refers to themselves as "Tigers", and the series explores the significance of this choice in the larger narrative.